Washington, D.C.› Attraction

 The Sackler Gallery exists because primary benefactor Arthur M. Sackler gave the Smithsonian Institution 1,000 works of Asian art and $4 million to put toward museum construction.
 When it opened in 1987, the gallery held mostly ancient works, including early Chinese bronzes and jades, centuries-old Near East ceramics, and sculpture from South and Southeast Asia.
-Pieces from that stellar permanent collection continue to be on rotating view in several underground galleries, along with other precious works acquired over the years, like an assemblage of Persian book artistry and 20th-century Japanese ceramics and works on paper.
-The collection now numbers nearly 9,000 objects.
-Especially recommended is Vietnam’s Ceramics: Depth and Diversity (July 11, 2015–indefinitely), which displays 23 examples of centuries-old stoneware vessels that reflect the variety of form and artistry at work in a country that holds 54 ethnic groups.
+Pieces from that stellar permanent collection continue to be on rotating view in several underground galleries, along with other precious works acquired over the years, like an assemblage of Persian book artistry and 20th-century Japanese ceramics.
+The collection now numbers 15,000 objects.
+Especially recommended is the "Encountering the Buddha: Art and Practice Across Asia" exhibition, whose displays include a Tibetan Buddhist shrine and a Sri Lankan stupa (domed Buddhist shrine).